ShelbySG/from-godding/MyMedia.md

 ---

+### Book Reccomendations

+Here are some books that I reccomend.
+They were all great reads.
+Take a chance with them.
+Try something new!
+It never hurts.
+Hopefully you'll enjoy them as much as I did.

 |                 Book                  |                 Why I reccomend               |         Author        |
 |                  ---                  |                      ---                      |          ---:         |
 |            The Hunger Games           |               Dark but intriguing             |    Suzanne Collins    |
 |   The Ballad of Songbirds and Snakes  |   Amazing prequel, interesting perspective    |     Suzanne Collins   |
 |              Catching Fire            |            Characters get much deeper         |    Suzanne Collins    |
 |           Life as we Knew it          |    Apocalyptic but so realistic and harsh     |   Susan Beth Pfeffer  |

+---